Facial Serum Vs. Facial Moisturizer – What Is The Difference?

 A facial serum is a lightweight and easily absorbable skin care product that delivers an intense dose of active ingredients to your skin.
 Since serums are highly concentrated and potent, you just need a few drops for your entire face.
 They are a great option to address specific skin concerns like dark spots, fine lines, and early signs of aging.

-Serums are more powerful than your regular moisturizers when it comes to anti-aging effects.
+Serums are more powerful in comparison to regular moisturizers when it comes to anti-aging effects.
+They are concentrated so that they deliver a high potency of actives to the skin.
 The right time to apply a serum is immediately after cleansing but before moisturizing.

 What Is A Moisturizer?